cotterman/Astro250_Python-for-Data-Scientists/hw02-pip_git-cotterman/CalCalc_package/README.txt

 ##### Notes on using the CalCalc package #####################################
 ##############################################################################

+#To install the CalCalc package:
+    $ python setup.py install

-#Running from the command line:
+#To run CalCalc from the command line:
     $ python CalCalc.py "3+18"
     options:
         -f (default) says to run using python's eval function if possible use the Wolfram-Alpha API if necessary
         -t says to run using the Wolfram-Alpha API automatically

-#Importing the calculate functionin Python:
+#To import the calculate function in Python:
     >>> from CalCalc import calculate
     >>> calculate("3+18")
     #note: the expression to evaluate should be enclosed in quotations